Claire-Potter/Disney-Star/README.md

 5. Ability to update images when required.
 6. Needs to easily understand at a high level which code does what so comments throughout are important.
 7. Aims to keep the user engaged, so a way for the user to redo the quiz is a must, questions should generate randomly to make it a bit harder and more exciting.
-8. A simple userguide for the site would be helpful.
-9. This would be the minimum viable product for the site owner so the ability to add on and grow from here would be great.
+8. This would be the minimum viable product for the site owner so the ability to add on and grow from here would be great.
-10. A link back to the Disney store to open on a new page, to direct the user to view Disney products, as the site is using the Disney name.
+9. A link back to the Disney store to open on a new page, to direct the user to view Disney products, as the site is using the Disney name.

 ## Strategy